Your 2017 Year In Review

 In our busyness, how many will actually do this exercise?
 It’s up to you..
 Nobody can do it for you.
 But I plead with you, I challenge you.
 Get three pieces of paper and invest some time in You.

-Do it for yourself, the people who count on you, and all beings that cross your path.
+Do it for yourself, the people who count on you, and for all the other being that cross paths with.